amolenk/dapr-hands-on/Assignment04/README.md

-# Assignment 4 - Add pub/sub messsaging
+# Assignment 4 - Add pub/sub messaging

 In this assignment, you're going to add Dapr **publish/subscribe** messaging to send messages from the simulation to the TrafficControl service and from the TrafficControl service to the Government service.